Vermeil Room: McKim creates the Social Room for Theodore Roosevelt

 The Vermeil Room was originally a staff work room used for storage and later for polishing silver.
 Theodore Roosevelt's 1902 renovation of the White House by architect Charles Follen McKim reconfigured the use of the house, finishing much of the ground floor for public use.
 When first furnished for public use, the room was termed the Social Room because it served as a lounge adjacent to a women's restroom.
 McKim provided the room with late Georgian-style cove moldings and a paneled wainscot.
-On the west wall, McKim installed a Colonial Revival mantel with paired Tuscan Doric columns and bas-relief medallions with American eagles similar to the one found in the Seal of the President of the United States.
+On the west wall, McKim installed a Colonial Revival mantel with paired Tuscan Doric columns and bas-relief medallions with American eagles similar to the one found in the seal of the president of the United States.
 A pair of built-in arched cupboards flanked the mantel.

 Truman reconstruction

 The Truman reconstruction of the White House in 1952 replaced the 1815 pine beams installed during the reconstruction of the house after its burning by the British in 1814.
-President Truman had the ancient beams sawn and installed as paneling in the Vermeil Room, China Room, and Library.
+President Harry S. Truman had the ancient beams sawn and installed as paneling in the Vermeil Room, China Room, and Library.
 The style of wall paneling and bracketed molding installed during the Truman reconstruction were based on a Georgian period model, contemporary with the design of the White House exterior.
 They were initially left unpainted, showing their grain and knots, a look popular in the 1950s.

 Margaret Thompson Biddle's bequest

 Margaret Thompson Biddle's collection was significant and ranged from Renaissance to 19th-century French and English pieces.
-The collection includes work by English Regency silversmith Paul Storr (1771–1844) and French Empire silversmiths Pierre-Philippe Thomire (1751–1843), and Jean-Baptiste-Claude Odiot (1763–1850).
+The collection includes work by English Regency silversmith Paul Storr (1771–1844) as well as French Empire silversmiths, Pierre-Philippe Thomire (1751–1843) and Jean-Baptiste-Claude Odiot (1763–1850).
 First Lady Mamie Eisenhower had the collection displayed in the room's glass-enclosed vitrines.

 Biddle was the daughter of William Boyce Thompson and the wife of A. J. Drexel Biddle, Jr.